-Where a client requests that the modifications to their home are carried out by a specific builder (maybe one they have used before) inform the Housing Modification Service of this request and they will ensure that this builder is included when they request tenders for the work.
+Where a client requests that the modifications to their home are carried out by a specific builder (maybe one they have used before) inform the Housing Modification Service of this request to discuss options.

-If the requested builder's tender is more expensive than the cost-effective tender, the Client will be required to contribute to the extra cost if they want their requested builder to carry out the work.
+If the requested builder's tender is more expensive than the cost-effective tender, the client will generally be required to contribute to the extra cost if they want their requested builder to carry out the work.